-There are three types of storages available in energyPRO.
+There are four types of storages available in energyPRO.
 These are:

 - Thermal Storage

-- Electrical Storage

 - Cold Storage

+- Process heat storage

+Electrical Storage

 2.10.2 Thermal store

 Thermal stores are often key elements in creating cost-effective energy systems Energy systems do often require the use of thermal stores to reach costefficient solutions.
 Two of the main reasons are heat load situations during summertime and fluctuating electricity tariffs.